Mylan CEO defends EpiPen cost to angry lawmakers

 "Parents don't have a choice," Chaffetz said.
 "If your loved one needs this, it better darn well be in your backpack."

-Bresch, who displayed an EpiPen, said the company makes only $50 in profit on each shot.
-But Chaffetz said he finds that “a little hard to believe.”
+Bresch, who displayed an EpiPen, said the company makes approximately $50 in profit on each shot.
+Chaffetz said he finds that "a little hard to believe."

-The soft-spoken CEO patiently listened to criticism after criticism from lawmakers of both parties, but found no sympathy in the room.
-In response to one question, Bresch acknowledged that she made $18 million in salary last year.

 When asked if she understood what the furor was about, she argued that the complexity of drug pricing is partially to blame.